brianhouse/art_and_code/next.md

 and not classes, but {} syntax so that animation class is big. if they get that, that's it, they're programmers.

+should this be object oriented from the get go? ie, what about interface using objects?

 /

-Lynn Hershman Leeson and Alison Parrish are iffy examples
+Lynn Hershman Leeson and Alison Parrish are hard examples to make compelling presentations on

 /